 Recruiters are the ultimate “spin doctors“.
 As such they are always “on” and must exude enthusiasm.
 Without being abrasive, they must be a cheerful channel between two parties trying to advance their own, often disparate, agendas.
 The ranks of successful executive recruiters are filled with candidates who view the glass as half full.

 Some searches are no-brainers, but most take unimaginable twists and turns.
 Trying to fit an interview into the schedules of two or more busy executives can take an interminable amount of time.
 Even if both sides like each other, the timerequired to make a final decision can seem endless.
-As facilitator, you must have the confidence and trust of both parties to move the process along without appearing to be self-serving.
+As a facilitator, you must have the confidence and trust of both parties to move the process along without appearing to be self-serving.
 Issues include – For the company: Should we make an offer?
 To which candidate?
 At what salary?
 A committee decision (and most are) can take even longer.
 For the candidate: Will the company make an acceptable offer?
 Will this career move be in my best interests?
 How will my family feel about it?

 Money motivated –